Yeast: Food spoilage

 Yeasts are able to grow in foods with a low pH (5.0 or lower) and in the presence of sugars, organic acids, and other easily metabolized carbon sources.
 During their growth, yeasts metabolize some food components and produce metabolic end products.
 This causes the physical, chemical, and sensible properties of a food to change, and the food is spoiled.
 The growth of yeast within food products is often seen on their surfaces, as in cheeses or meats, or by the fermentation of sugars in beverages, such as juices, and semiliquid products, such as syrups and jams.
 The yeast of the genus Zygosaccharomyces have had a long history as spoilage yeasts within the food industry.
 This is mainly because these species can grow in the presence of high sucrose, ethanol, acetic acid, sorbic acid, benzoic acid, and sulfur dioxide concentrations, representing some of the commonly used food preservation methods.
 Methylene blue is used to test for the presence of live yeast cells.
 In oenology, the major spoilage yeast is Brettanomyces bruxellensis.

 Candida blankii has been detected in Iberian ham and meat.

 Symbiosis

 An Indian study of seven bee species and nine plant species found 45 yeast species from 16 genera colonise the nectaries of flowers and honey stomachs of bees.
 Most were members of the genus Candida; the most common species in honey bee stomachs was Dekkera intermedia, while the most common species colonising flower nectaries was Candida blankii.
-Although the mechanics are not fully understood, it was found that A. indica flowers more if Candida blankii is present.
+Although the mechanism is not fully understood, it was found that A. indica flowers more if Candida blankii is present.

-In another example, Spathaspora passalidarum, found in the digestive tract of scarab beetles, aids the digestion of plant cells by fermenting xylose.
+In another example, Spathaspora passalidarum, found in the digestive tract of bess beetles, aids the digestion of plant cells by fermenting xylose.

+Many fruits produce different types of sugars that attract yeasts, which ferment the sugar and turns it into alcohol.
+Fruit eating mammals find the scent of alcohol attractive as it indicates a ripe, sugary fruit which provides more nutrition.
+In turn, the mammals helps disperse both the fruit's seeds and the yeast's spores.

+Yeast and small hive beetle have mutualistic relationship.
+While small hive beetle is attracted by the pheromone released by the host honeybee, yeast can produce a similar pheromone which have the same attractive effect to the small hive beetle.
+Therefore, yeast facilitates SHB's infestation if the beehive contains yeast inside.